 This is undoubtedly one of the best museums in New York, a must-see if you are passionate about the city and art.

-Avoid the lines and get your priority entrance to the Museum of the City of New York
+Avoid the lines and get your priority admission to the Museum of the City of New York

 Advantage?
 You will visit the museum at your own pace and without haste, you will enjoy the preferential access that this option gives you and you will also have the right to free cancellation if you have any unforeseen event or change your mind.